+Anti-bias

+Behaviour management

+Children with special needs

+Confidentiality

+Fire safety and Education

+Multicultural

-Anti-bias Behaviour management Children with special needs Confidentiality Fire safety and Education Multicultural Work, Health and Safety Duty of Care Regarding Staff Student Relations Safe and Supportive Environment
+Work, Health and Safety Duty of Care

+Regarding Staff Student Relations

+Safe and Supportive Environment

-These policies are reviewed regularly and updated when necessary and can be found in our 'Policy Folder'.
+These policies are reviewed regularly and updated when necessary and can be found in our 'Policy Folder' held at the school.
+Updated policies can be viewed on our website.

-Policies reviewed in 2021 were:
+Policies reviewed in 2022 were: